val-iisc/3d-lmnet/README.md

 ```shell
 bash scripts/demo_shapenet_lm.sh
 ```
 You can navigate to the next visualization by pressing 'q'.
 Close visualization using back arrow.
+You can visualize results for different categories by changing the value of the category flag.

 - Run the following to visualize the results for probabilistic latent matching (plm):
 ```shell